Jako/CustomRequest/core/components/customrequest/docs/readme.txt

 Key       | Description
 ----------|------------
-id        | The id of a MODX resource alias     | The string the first signs of the not found uri is compared with. urlParams | The request parameter keys, the divided second parts of the not
+id        | The id of a MODX resource, the not found URI is forwarded to. alias     | The first characters the not found URI is compared with.
+If found,
+          | this config is used and comparing is stopped.
+urlParams | The request parameter keys, the divided second parts of the not
           | found uri are assigned to.
 regex     | If set, this regular expression is used to divide the second parts
           | of the not found uri.
-Else it is divided at uri separators (/)
+Else it is divided at uri separators (/).

 Look into the folder core/components/customrequest/configs.example for